 - Kept fracking out of the Delaware River Basin.

-- Passed ballot measures banning or placing a moratorium on fracking in Longmont, Boulder, Fort Collins, Broomfield, and Lafayette Colorado, and in Oberlin and Broadview Heights, Ohio.
+- Passed ballot measures banning or placing a moratorium on fracking in Longmont, Boulder, Fort Collins, Broomfield, and Lafayette Colorado, Denton Texas, San Benito County, California, and in Oberlin and Broadview Heights, Ohio.

-- Launched Americans Against Fracking – a national coalition to ban fracking – and strong statewide coalitions in New York, California, Colorado, Oregon, Ohio, and Maryland.
+- Launched Americans Against Fracking – a national coalition to ban fracking – and strong statewide coalitions in New York, California, Colorado, Oregon, Pennsylvania and Maryland.

 - Upheld bans on fracking in Bulgaria and France, despite intensive pressure from industry.